ga4gh/ga4gh-schemas/doc/source/schemas/readmethods.rst

     Additional, human-readable information on the dataset.
   :type description: null|string

   A Dataset is a collection of related data of multiple types.
-There are very few semantic constraints placed on metadata.
+  Data providers decide how to group data into datasets.
   See [Metadata API](../api/metadata.html) for a more detailed discussion.

 .. avro:record:: Program